-The movable squeegee (Fig. 3/3) consists of the squeegee lift-out, the vacuum motor and squeegee blades.
-The soiled water is wiped from the floor by means of squeegee blades.
-Squeegee is lowered via hand lever.
-Simultaneously, the vacuum motor switches on.
-The vacuum motor works independent of direction of travel and even if the machine stops.
-Second actuation of the hand lever lifts the squeegee up again and the vacuum motor is automatically switched off with a delay of 15 seconds.
+The movable squeegee (Fig. 3/3) consists of the squeegee lift-out, the suction turbine and sealing strips.
+The soiled water is wiped from the floor by means of sealing strips.
+Squeegee is lowered via hand lever (Fig. 3/8) .
+Simultaneously, the suction turbine switches on.
+The suction turbine works independent of direction of travel and even if the machine stops.
+Second actuation of the hand lever lifts the squeegee up again and suction turbine is automatically switched off with a delay of 15 seconds.